The Best Way to Clean Grout on Tile Floors and Walls!

 Kitchen, bathroom and floor tiles can add to your home’s décor and there is no argument that they look beautiful when new.
 However, over time the grout in between those tiles collects dirt and grime and begins to look gray and dull.

-It is difficult if not impossible to keep your grout clean.
-Grout is a porous material and therefore easily absorbs dirt and grime deep down into the grout.
+It is difficult to keep your grout clean.
+This is because grout is a porous material and therefore easily absorbs dirt and grime deep down into the grout.

 Even the simple act of mopping your floor can push dirty water onto the grout (unless you are using a steam mop) where it can be absorbed adding to dirt building up in your grout.